What makes the Cambridge Veterinary course so special?

 Are there any A-Level subjects that are particularly useful?

-We require A-level Chemistry and one out of Biology/Human Biology, Mathematics and Physics.
-However, most applicants have at least three science/mathematics A Levels.
+We require A-level Chemistry and at least one (preferably two) of Biology, Mathematics and Physics.

 Can I take a gap year?